 Analogue FPV System

-With 5.8GHz analog VTX, higher output power provides more range but has diminishing returns and causes the VTX to overheat more quickly.
-One of the most powerful VTX option is the RushFPV MAX SOLO, which provides up to 2.5W of output power.
-However, in my experience, 800mW to 1.6W should be sufficient for 5km+ when using the right antenna combo.
+With 5.8GHz analog VTX, you can find VTX with 2.5W, 5W or even 10W output power.
+While higher output power provides more range, but it has diminishing returns and can cause the VTX to overheat more quickly.
+In my experience, 800mW to 1.6W should be sufficient for 5km+ when using the right antenna combo.

 See this post for my VTX recommendations: https://oscarliang.com/video-transmitter/